 - (a) General.
-Except as provided in subsection (g) of this Rule, every social worker shall create and shall maintain records on each of her / his social work / psychotherapy clients.
-Every social worker shall retain a record, as defined in subsection (b) of this Rule, on each social work / psychotherapy client for a period of seven (7) years, commencing on the termination of social work / psychotherapy services or on the date of last contact with the client, whichever is later. - (b) Record.
-Every social worker shall create and shall maintain a record for each social work / psychotherapy client.
-Every social worker shall retain a record on each social work / psychotherapy client for a period of seven (7) years.
-A record shall contain, as applicable to the mental health services rendered, at least the following information: - (1) Name of treating therapist. - (2) Client's identifying data to include name, address, telephone number, gender, date of birth, and if applicable the name of the parent or guardian.
-If the client is an organization, the name of the organization, telephone number and name of the principal authorizing the mental health provider's services or treatment;

-- (3) Reason(s) for the psychotherapy services; - (4) Mandatory disclosure statement. - (5) Dates of service including, but not limited to the date of each contact with client, the date on which services began, and the date of last contact with client; - (6) Types of service; - (7) Fees; - (8) Any release of information; - (9) The records must be prepared in a manner that allows any subsequent provider to reasonably conclude what occurred; - (10) Name of any test administered, each date on which the test was administered, and the name(s) of the person(s) administering the test; - (11) Information on each referral made to and each consultation with another social worker or other health care provider.
-This information shall include the date of the referral or consultation, the name of the person to whom the client was referred, the name of the person with whom consultation was sought, the outcome (if known) of the referral, and the outcome (if known) of the consultation; - (12) A final closing statement (if services are over), if applicable. - (d) Record Storage.
-Every social worker shall keep and store client records in a secure place and in a manner that both assures that only authorized persons have access to the records and protects the confidentiality of the records and of the information contained in the records. - (e) Transfer of Records.
-Whenever a social worker deems it necessary to transfer her/his client records to another social worker or other health care provider, the social worker making the transfer shall obtain the client's consent to the transfer (where possible). - (f) Disposition of Records.
-If the social worker is not available to handle her/his own records, the social worker and/or his/her estate shall designate an appropriate person to handle the disposition of records.
-The social worker or the estate designated representative shall make a reasonable effort to notify the primary client(s) of the disposition.
-A plan for the disposition of records shall be in place for all social workers for the following conditions: - (1) Disability, illness, or death of the social worker; - (2) Termination of social worker's practice; and - (3) Sale or transfer of practice. - (g) Record Destruction.
-Every social worker shall dispose of client records in a manner or by a process that destroys or obliterates all client identifying data.
-However records cannot be destroyed until after seven (7) years or as otherwise provided in these Rules or any other applicable statute.
+Every licensed professional counselor shall create and shall maintain a record as defined in subsection (b) of this rule for each client, this record shall be retained for a period of seven (7) years, commencing on either the termination of professional counseling services or the date of last contact with the client, whichever is later.
+Exception.
+When the client is a child, the record shall be retained for a period of seven (7) years commencing either upon the last day of treatment or when the child reaches eighteen (18) years of age, whichever comes later, but in no event shall records be kept for more than twelve (12) years. - (b) The record shall contain, as applicable to the mental health services rendered, the following information: - (1) Name of treating therapist: - (2) Client's identifying data to include name, address, telephone number, gender, date of birth, and if applicable the name of the parent or guardian.
+If the client is an organization, the name of the organization, telephone number and name of the principal authorizing the mental health provider's services or treatment; - (3) Reason(s) for the psychotherapy services; - (4) Mandatory disclosure statement(s); - (5) Dates of service including, but not limited to the date of each contact with client, the date on which services began, and the date of last contact with client; - (6) Types of service; - (7) Fees: - (8) Any release of information; - (9) The record shall justify and describe the assessment, diagnosis and therapy/treatment administered in a legible document.
+The records must be prepared in a manner that allows any subsequent provider to yield a comprehensive conclusion as to what occurred; - (10) Name of any test administered, each date on which the test was administered, and the name(s) of the person(s) administering the test; - (11) A final closing statement (if services are over). - (d) Record Storage.
+Every professional counselor shall keep and store client records in a secure place and in a manner that both assures that only authorized persons have access to the records and protects the confidentiality of the records and of the information contained of the records. - (e) Transfer of Records.
+Whenever a professional counselor deems it necessary to transfer her/his records to another professional counselor or other health care provider, the professional counselor making the transfer shall obtain the client's consent to transfer (when possible). - (f) Disposition of Records.
+If the professional counselor is not available to handle her/his own records, the professional counselor and /or his estate shall designate an appropriate person to handle the disposition of records.
+A plan for the disposition of records shall be in place for all professional counselors for the following conditions: - (1) Disability, illness or death of the professional counselor.

-- (h) Record keeping in agency/institutional settings.
-A social worker need not create and maintain separate client records if the social worker practices in an agency or institutional setting and the social worker: - (1) Sees the client in the usual course of that practice; - (2) Keeps client records as required by the agency or institution; and - (3) The agency or institution maintains client records.
+- (2) Termination of the professional counselor's practice. - (3) Sale or transfer of a practice. - (g) Record destruction.
+Every professional counselor shall dispose of client records in a manner or by a process that destroys or obliterates all client identifying data.
+However, records cannot be destroyed until after seven (7) years or as otherwise provided in these rules or any other applicable statutes or rules. - (h) Record Keeping in agency/institutional setting.
+A professional counselor need not create and maintain client records if the professional counselor practices in an agency or institution and if the professional counselor: - (1) Sees the client in the usual course of that practice; - (2) Keeps client records as required by the agency or institution, and; - (3) The agency or institution maintains client records.